-Education Grant – Alistair – DMZAA Update
+Education Grant – Alastair – DMZAA Update

 One of the Charity’s main goals and aims has always been furthering education in primate welfare and conservation.
 As such we provide grants and funding to cover relevant courses, lectures, and conferences.
-Alistair Bigger is one of the latest individuals to receive our education grant to support him in completing a Diploma for the Management of Zoo and Aquarium Animals (DMZAA).
+Alastair Bigger is one of the latest individuals to receive our education grant to support him in completing a Diploma for the Management of Zoo and Aquarium Animals (DMZAA).

 Alastair says “Having always wanted to work with animals in some capacity, I possibly went the wrong way about it, finding myself on the academic side of the table and potentially out on gaining real experience of working with primates.
 Studying Conservation & Ecology at Undergraduate and Masters level did not necessarily prepare me for a life in the zoo industry, and though voluntary work gave me some indication, I always felt the need to learn more.
 When I heard that the Jim Cronin Memorial Fund could fund a grant for me to complete the DMZAA (Diploma for the management of Zoo and Aquarium Animals) and further my education I had to take the opportunity, and so far, the course has been everything I expected and more.